 Bay View Treatment Plant Integrated Improvement Programme, United States of America

-The total cost of the Toledo Waterways Initiative, which represent the city’s 15-year scheme to improve its ageing facilities, is $450m.
+The total cost of the Toledo Waterways Initiative is $450m.

 Toledo Waterways Initiative background

-The Toledo Waterways Initiative arose to solve a long-standing problem of contamination of the area's three major watercourses – Swan Creek and the Ottawa and Maumee Rivers.
+The Toledo Waterways Initiative arose to solve a long-standing problem of contamination of the area's major watercourses, Swan Creek, the Ottawa River, and Maumee River.

 Although sanitary and storm sewers have been constructed as independent systems since the 1950s, around a quarter of the city is still served by the old-style combined connections.
 At times of heavy rain, the excess flow in these combined sewers can overload the wastewater infrastructure, leading to the storm-water/raw sewage mix backing up into homes or over-flowing into waterways.

-The resulting pollution caused by these discharges ultimately led to the commencement of legal proceedings against the city by the US Federal and Ohio State Environmental Protection Agencies (EPAs).
+The resulting pollution caused by these discharges ultimately led to the commencement of legal proceedings against the city by the US Federal and Ohio State Environmental Protection Agencies (EPA).

 The situation was resolved in July 2002, with overwhelming public approval for a proposal to upgrade the sewer and wastewater treatment facilities and thus settle what was, by then, an 11-year old lawsuit.